-There is nothing like autumn in the North-Eastern part of the United States – one of the most beautiful places in the world.
-People come from miles around to experience the iconic scenery.
+There is nothing like autumn in the Northeastern part of the United States—one of the most beautiful places in the world, in my opinion.
+In the fall, travelers come from miles around to experience the iconic scenery.
 The mountainsides become a sea of color; a patchwork quilt of brilliant reds, vibrant oranges, and shimmering golds blanketing the region.

 While the herds of fall tourists, affectionately called “leaf peepers,” make up the majority of the tours, even us locals love to take a weekend trip to view the leaves at their peak.